Frequently Asked Questions

 • Buy to let

-• We have a deep understanding of the hurdles that Expats encounter
+• We have a deep understanding of the hurdles expats encounter

-• Our extensive personal service is tailored to meet your needs, rather than just being only factual and informative.
+• Our extensive personal service is tailored to meet your specific needs.

 Our office is completely independent when giving advice.
 That is to say, we have no contractual obligation of any kind to advise you to choose the financial products of certain lenders or insurers.
-Periodically, we make a selection of the financial products that banks and insurance companies provide.
-When doing this, we do work with a number of preferred providers.
-But we determine for ourselves who they will be.
-At your request, we will tell you with which providers we do more or less intensive business.
+We do work with a number of preferred providers but we determine ourselves who they are.
+At your request, we will tell you which providers we do business with.

 Mortgages

-The time it takes to have a mortgage application approved differs a lot per client and per mortgage provider.
-Therefor it is hard to say within which time frame the mortgage is arranged, but since we work really quickly it can be as fast as within one week.
-But typically the complete process of arranging an mortgage should take somewhere between 2-4 weeks.
+The time it takes to have a mortgage application approved differs per client and mortgage provider.
+Typically, the complete process of arranging a mortgage should take somewhere between two and four weeks.

-• Analyze your personal financial situation, your knowledge and experience with mortgages, your objectives and willingness to take risks.
+• Analyse your personal financial situation, your knowledge and experience with mortgages, your objectives and willingness to take risks

 • Arrange for a bank guarantee to be issued, if applicable.